When thinking of Africa generally the first thought that comes to our mind is the Safari.

 Pay attention to prices then, but remember that the less you pay the more you are taking advantage of people who work for free and that at the end of the journey will demand compensation from you that corresponds roughly to $15/20 per person per day for the driver and at least $10 per person per day for the cook.

-If the service was good however it is good custom to leave something more, given that average salaries are very low, and when travelling you will realize how hard the job is (actually also for the participant it is a very intense experience).
+If the service was good however it is a good custom to leave something more, given that average salaries are very low, and when traveling you will realize how hard the job is (actually also for the participant it is a very intense experience).

 Before booking a safari make sure that the people who work for you are paid in the appropriate manner and if the safari offered sounds too cheap remember that most likely your guides are not getting any salary and you, without knowing it, are taking advantage of workers.